pauldechorgnat/Node2Vec/README.md

 __Disclaimer__
 This implementation is based on a previous work I have done to implement n-skip gram with negative sampling for word embedding.
 It is far from perfect, far from optimized.
 And there are still a lot of things I need to change.
-There are previous implementations of Node2Vec, especially by those who invented the algorithm from [MIT]{https://cs.stanford.edu/~jure/pubs/node2vec-kdd16.pdf}.
+There are previous implementations of Node2Vec, especially by those who invented the algorithm from [MIT](https://cs.stanford.edu/~jure/pubs/node2vec-kdd16.pdf).
 If you want to use this, it is at your own risk for now on. ;)
+I'll add the other papers I used for this implementation later.

 ## Architecture of the algorithm